vaisakh-shaj/vaisakh-shaj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Doctral Student at KIT, Germany
+subtitle: Doctoral Student at KIT, Germany

 profile:
   align: right